schumzt/primordial-identity-superposition/README.md

 ---

-If you are a researcher, engineer, or philosopher interested in collaboration,
-feel free to reach out.
+If you'd like to discuss identity coherence, cognitive grounding, or computational models of moral attenuation, feel free to connect with me on LinkedIn or collaborate via GitHub.